St3fan1n1/Basic-OpenGL-and-Graphic-Rendering/README.md

 ## **Trieangles and vertices**
 A triangle consist of 3 vertices.
 A ***vertex*** is a collection of information or data.
 Each vertex can contain a lot of information (position, color, etc), but it must at least contain the position of the vertex.
 This data consist of 3 three-dimentional points.
 It is commonly represented by (X, Y, Z).

+# **Rasterization Overview**
+This overview is a very simplified version of the rasterization pipeline.

+## **Clip Space Transformation**
+This first step of rasterization is transforming the vertices of a triangle to a certain region of space.
+Everything in this volume or space will be rendered to the output image and everything not in the volume wont be rendered to the image.

+Compared to positions in 3D space, that have 3 coordinates, a clip space has ***4 coordinates***.
+In this system, the direction of X is to the right, Y is up, Z is away from the viewer and W defines what extent of clip space are for the vertex.

+## **Normalized Coordinates**
+To transform from Clip Space Coordinates to Normalized Coordinates you need to take the X, Y and Z of each vertex position and divide them by the W. This makes the range of X, Y and Z between [-1, 1].